Phosphoenix/ViperBoxInterface/README.md

 | `discharge`  | Time in microseconds after the last pulse                | μs      | 100-25500 | 100       | 200     |
 | `duration`   | Duration of the entire train                             | μs      | 100-25500 | 100       | 600     |
 | `aftertrain` | Time in microseconds after the entire train has finished | μs      | 100-25500 | 100       | 1000    |

+## :question: (F)AQ

+- **Q**: The shortcut is not working, what can I do?
+    - **A**: This is probably due to the fact that PowerShell doesn't have rights as to execute the startup script, in particular, the `conda` command.
+There is a whole StackOverflow thread about this [here](https://stackoverflow.com/questions/64149680/how-can-i-activate-a-conda-environment-from-powershell).
+Probably the following might help:

+        1. Open PowerShell and browse to `condabin` folder in your Conda installation directory, for example: `C:\Users\<username>\anaconda3\condabin`
+        2. Run `./conda init powershell` in that folder, and reopen the PowerShell.
+        3. Please note: If you encountered `ps1 cannot be loaded because running scripts is disabled on this system`, simply run the PowerShell as Administrator and enter the following: `Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted`
+        4. Try again to start the software by double-clicking the shortcut on the desktop.

+- **Q**: The software is not responding, what can I do?
+    - **A**: Often, the best solution is to close all running instances of the software and hardware.
+This means pressing the power button on the ViperBox to shut it down and closing the software.
+If the software is stuck, you can got to Windows Task Manager and find a process called 'Python' and end it.
+Then, restart the software and the ViperBox.
+    - Note: if you are running some other Python software, you won't be able to discern between the two.
+Don't stop a process if this can cause problems.
+If this doesn't work, restart the computer.
+- **Q**: What do the colors of the LED's on the ViperBox mean?
+    - **A**: The LED's on the ViperBox have the following meanings:
+        - ViperBox power button side
+            - Green: the ViperBox is connected to the computer
+            - Red: the ViperBox is not connected to the software or there is an error
+            - Blue: the ViperBox is recording
+        - ViperBox SerDes side
+            - White: headstage connected or emulation active
+            - off: otherwise

 <!-- ## XML control scripts
 XML scripts can have full or partial control over the ViperBox.
 They can be used for: